Best-Effort Policies for Robust Markov Decision Processes: Related Work

 \section{Related Work}

 The notion of \besteffort was first introduced in a game theoretic context by~\citet{faella2009} as a relaxation of ``winning'' policies (or strategies).
 These ideas have been adapted to \emph{reactive synthesis}, where in the absence of a winning strategy, \besteffort policies can be computed at the same cost~\citep{Aminof_DeGiacomo_Murano_Rubin_2019,ijcai2020p232,de2025a}.
-Closest to our work are~\citet{10175747} and~\citet{10.1007/978-3-031-56940-1_17}, who consider \besteffort for stochastic games where each transition probability is only constrained to the $(0,1)$ open interval.
-Crucially,~\citet{10175747,10.1007/978-3-031-56940-1_17} leverage this \emph{unboundedness} of the probabilities to create a 3-valued abstraction of the policies (into \emph{winning}, \emph{losing}, and \emph{pending}), leading to a theoretical characterization of \besteffort policies.
-However, these results do not carry over to RMDPs, in which probabilities are defined as bounded subsets of $[0,1]$.
+Closest to our work are~\citet{10175747} and~\citet{10.1007/978-3-031-56940-1_17}, who study \besteffort for stochastic games where each transition probability is only constrained to lie within the open interval $(0,1)$.
+Crucially,~\citet{10175747,10.1007/978-3-031-56940-1_17} exploit this lack of probability bounds to construct a three-valued abstraction of policies (\emph{winning}, \emph{losing}, and \emph{pending}) which is central to their characterization of \besteffort policies.
+However, this does not carry over to RMDPs, where probabilities are bounded subsets of $[0,1]$, thus breaking a direct translation of their characterization to the RMDP setting.

 Related are \emph{lexicographic orderings} over objectives for MDPs~\citep{DBLP:conf/aaai/WrayZM15} and algorithms for stochastic games that progressively prune suboptimal actions per objective~\citep{Chatterjee2024}.
 While our algorithm is conceptually similar, the refinement to \besteffort policies requires different reasoning over the dominance order over policies.
 In \emph{multi-objective MDPs} (MOMDPs), multiple objectives are combined, leading to Pareto optimality~\citep{10.1007/978-3-030-45190-5_19,10.1007/978-3-540-71209-1_6}.
 While MOMDPs require a trade-off between the objectives, our setting uses \besteffort as a hard refinement within the \optimalrobust policies.
 Finally, weakly related are partial orders over states of MDPs~\citep{10.1007/978-3-319-89366-2_20} and monotonicity in parametric Markov chains~\citep{DBLP:conf/atva/SpelJK19}.